The Tower of Fools

 The Tower of Fools (Polish original title: Narrenturm) is the first historical fantasy novel in the Hussite Trilogy written by Polish fantasy writer Andrzej Sapkowski, first published in 2002 in Polish and in English in 2020.
-It is followed by Warriors of God (Boży bojownicy) and Lux perpetua.
+It is followed by Warriors of God (Boży bojownicy) and Light Perpetual (Lux perpetua).

 It tells the story of Reinmar of Bielawa, also called Reynevan von Bielau.
 The action takes place in Silesia in 1425, at the time of the Hussite Wars.

 The setting is mostly historical, with some historical characters and descriptions of particular locations.
 Fantasy elements include occasional magical feats, artifacts, and non-human characters.
-The German word Narrenturm means The Tower of Fools, a tower in which, in Middle Ages, people suffering from rare mental diseases were isolated.
+The German word Narrenturm means "the Tower of Fools", a tower in which, in the Middle Ages, people suffering from rare mental diseases were isolated.

-The Tower of Fools has been translated to Czech, Slovak, Russian, German, Ukrainian, Romanian, Bulgarian, Hungarian, Finnish, French, Spanish, and Brazilian Portuguese.
+The Tower of Fools has been translated to Lithuanian, Czech, Slovak, Russian, Serbian, German, Ukrainian, Romanian, Bulgarian, Hungarian, Finnish, French, Spanish, Croatian, European Portuguese and Brazilian Portuguese.
 Rights to the English translation of the trilogy have been acquired, and it has been published in 2020 by Orbit in the US, and Gollancz in the UK, with the translator being David French, translator of several Sapkowski's Witcher books.

+Plot

+Reinmar from Bielawa, known as Reynevan, lives in Lower Silesia in 1425 in the middle of the Hussite Wars.
+The Stercz brothers meet Reinmar in bed with Adela von Stercz, wife of Gelfrad von Stercz.
+During the hero's sudden escape, one of the brothers dies in an unfortunate accident.
+Since then, Gelfrad's brothers want to take revenge on Reinmar and hire thugs to capture him.
+Reinmar decides to run away to his brother Peterlin, and on the way meets the knight Zawisza the Black.
+When Reinmar reaches Powojowice, where his brother was overseeing the dyeing of dresses in a fulling mill, he learns that Peterlin has been murdered.
+Suspicion falls on the thugs sent by the Stercz brothers.
+Reynevan moves on, seeking revenge on the Stercz family and heading to Ziębice, where Adela is being held, in the desire to regain his beloved.
+On the way, he is rescued by the mysterious Nikoletta, and then he meets the retired Szarlej, who accompanies him on his way.
+They meet witches who predict Reinmar's future.
+Together with Szarlej, they go to the convent, where they perform exorcisms and meet the giant Samson Miodek.